akshatapshetty24/ksp-tf-ga-ec2/README.md

 Include:

-Project purpose
+Project purpose,
-How to set up secrets in GitHub
+How to set up secrets in GitHub,
-How to trigger workflows
+How to trigger workflows, and
 How to destroy EC2 instance